 Author: T. Augustine Lo

-Augustine is a senior attorney in Dorsey’s National Security Law Practice Group.
+Augustine is a Partner in Dorsey’s National Security Law Practice Group.
 He advises clients on U.S. customs and international trade law, economic sanctions, export controls, and U.S. Government review of foreign investments.
 With experience in state and federal court litigation in New York and Seattle, Augustine protects clients’ interests in government enforcement actions and international trade proceedings.
 Proficient in Mandarin Chinese, he also counsels clients on matters relating to East Asia.

 View Full Bio on Dorsey